MK2112/any_to_any.py/README.md

 | `-fps` or</br>`--framerate` | Set the framerate (fps) when converting to a movie format or codec; default maintains input fps. |

 ### Single File Processing
-Here are three examples of how to convert a single file to another format:

 Convert WEBP to PNG:
 ```python
 python any_to_any.py -i /path/to/file.webp -f png